leoomi/LinuxLGGramScripts/README.md

 # Linux LG Gram Scripts
 A set of scripts to facilitate the usage of Linux drivers for LG Gram laptops.
 The driver might available on kernels 4.20 and above.
+This has only been tested on the 15Z980 model and likely works with other Z980 models as well.
+14Z90 reportedly did not work with Ubuntu 20.04.
 For more information on the LG Gram linux driver and how these script works, visit [this link](https://www.kernel.org/doc/html/latest/admin-guide/laptops/lg-laptop.html)

 ## Installation